The Best Pools at Disneyland | Ultimate Guide & Rankings

-The yellow monorail slide is the smaller of the two featuring one short half twist before ending.
+The yellow monorail slide is the smaller of the two featuring one short half-twist before ending.
 The yellow monorail slide is perfect for small children who might be more intimidated by the height and multiple twists of the red monorail slide.

 The red monorail slide is much larger and fun for both kids and adults!
 Standing 25 feet above the ground and features two full twists across 180 feet of slide length before zipping you into a small pool.

-Both the red and yellow monorail waterslides are located in a shallow "splash and play" area primarily designed for children, but can be enjoyed by anyone.
+Both the red and yellow monorail waterslides are located in a shallow "splash and play" area primarily designed for children but can be enjoyed by anyone.

 Atop the waterslides is the iconic Disneyland sign which also serves as a waterfall feature pouring water down below into the play area.

 Lounge chairs are plentiful and won't be difficult to find especially near the monorail slides which are a bit more secluded from the rest of the pool area.
-Private cabanas can also be rented on a daily basis for an additional fee by visiting the front desk or calling the Disneyland Hotel concierge.
+Private cabanas can also be rented daily for an additional fee by visiting the front desk or calling the Disneyland Hotel concierge.

-The unique Disney touches, multiple pools and waterslides as well as picturesque surrounding area lands the Disneyland Hotel pools in the #2 spot on our list, but it's a very strong competitor for the #1 ranking.
+The unique Disney touches, multiple pools, and waterslides as well as picturesque surrounding area lands the Disneyland Hotel pools in the #2 spot on our list, but it's a very strong competitor for the #1 ranking.